 - Mitigation – The risk is accepted as necessary but steps are taken to reduce its impact and cause the least damage.

-- Transfer – Working with a third party, usually an insurance company, transfers the weight of the risk away from the business at hand.
+- Transfer – Working with a third party, usually an insurance company, the weight of the risk is transferred away from the business at hand.

 - Acceptance – If the expected profit outweighs the expected risk, the level of risk may simply be accepted as a necessary evil.